openvinotoolkit/training_extensions/pytorch_toolkit/face_recognition/README.md

     --device 1
 ```

-2. To evaluate FR snapshot (let's say we have MobileNet with 256 embedding size trained for 300k):
+2. To evaluate an FR snapshot, run the command as shown in the example below that uses MobileNet with the 256 embedding size trained for 300k:

 ```bash
 python evaluate_lfw.py \